Gabrli/EasyCNN---docs/README.md

-from easycnn.core import EasyCNN from easycnn.visualizer import TrainingVisualizer from easycnn.exporter import EasyExporter from easycnn.presets import (one of prepare model from list)
+from easycnn.core import EasyCNN from easycnn.visualizer import TrainingVisualizer from easycnn.exporter import EasyExporter from easycnn.presets import (one of prepare model at the list)
 ```
 ## Model initiation